professionsalincpp/mathexpr/mathexpr/README.md

-# MathParse
+# MathExpr

-MathParse is a Python library for parsing and evaluating mathematical expressions.
+MathExpr is a Python library for parsing and evaluating mathematical expressions.

 ## Table of Contents